do-y-lee/COVID19-US-Plotly-Dash/README.md

       - `uwsgi.ini`
       - `wsgi.py`
       - `socket.sock`
-      - Other config and log files were created within the DOdroplet (e.g., .conf, .service, etc.)
+      - Other config and log files were created within the DO droplet (e.g., .conf, .service, etc.)

 ## Data Sources